Award Winners 2016

 If anyone has the opportunity to be nominated, and the fortune to win then I would highly recommend it.
 I have only positive memories to go by now.”

-[Name withheld] “Winning the ACIA award was a fantastic advertisement for the analysis, myself and my colleagues produce and the positive impact of analysis on Policing business if implemented correctly.
+[Name withheld], PSNI - “Winning the ACIA award was a fantastic advertisement for the analysis, myself and my colleagues produce and the positive impact of analysis on Policing business if implemented correctly.
 The recognition provided a platform for analysis to become an even more integrated and necessary component of efficient Policing.

 On a personal basis I found both award ceremonies to be a valuable experience for myself and the highlight of my career is far.
 I particularly enjoyed the opportunity to meet and exchange ideas with international peers and come away knowing you are part of a large and knowledgeable community thanks to the ongoing efforts of ACIA and IALEIA.”